Undergraduate Research in Theatre A Guide for Students

 The book begins with an overview of the necessity of framing theatre as undergraduate research and responding to calls for revolutionizing the discipline toward greater equity, diversity, and inclusion.
-Dedicated chapters for the research, skills, and methods employed by each theatre area follow: scripted theatre, devised and new works, applied theatre, scenic, costume, sound, and lighting design, and theatre theory, and interdisciplinary studies.
-Throughout the book, undergraduate research activities are demonstrated by 36 case studies authored by undergraduates from 6 countries about diverse areas of theatre study.
+Dedicated chapters for the research, skills, and methods employed by each theatre area follow: scripted theatre; devised and new works; applied theatre; scenic, costume, sound, and lighting design; and theatre theory and interdisciplinary studies.
+Throughout the book, undergraduate research activities are demonstrated by 36 case studies authored by undergraduates from six countries about diverse areas of theatre study.

-Suitable for both professors and students, Undergraduate Research in Theatre is an ideal reference book for any course that has a significant opportunity for the creation of new knowledge, or as an essential interdisciplinary connection between theatre, performance and other disciplines.
+Suitable for both professors and students, Undergraduate Research in Theatre is an ideal resource for any course that has an opportunity for the creation of new knowledge or as an essential interdisciplinary connection between theatre, performance, and other disciplines.